timgabets/electron-atm/README.md

 npm start
 ```

+The applications uses electron-settings to store the ATM configuration.
+If something went wrong, and just can't just

 ## Reasons of why this application was developed

 Some reasons for the appearance of this application are described [here](http://gabets.ru/electron-atm).